bmozaffa/3ScaleFuseAMQ/cicd-3scale/ansible-playbooks/README.md

 - a Swagger 2.0 file describing the API you want to publish

-On the control node, the `jmespath` library is required.
-If it is not already there, you can install it with:
+On the control node, the `jmespath` library is required. install it with:

 ```sh
 pip install jmespath
 ```

-A recent version of Jinja (2.8) is also required.
+Jinja (2.8) is also required.
 You can upgrade your Jinja version with:

 ```sh
 pip install -U Jinja2